 The four-wheel-drive system is a part-time setup, but once engaged it operates more like full-time all-wheel-drive, automatically routing power to the end of the vehicle that can use it best.
 (Unlike all-wheel drive, traditional part-time 4WD, the kind associated with older pickup trucks, does not alter the torque split according to conditions.)
 Most of the time the electronic brain sends most of the power (up to 99 percent) to the front wheels.
 Then as road conditions change the system diverts up to 50 percent of the power to the rear wheels.
 Called Electronic InterActive Torque Management, Tucson's Borg Warner system is essentially the same system Hyundai installs in the AWD Santa Fe, except that Tucson provides an additional mode that allows the driver to lock in a 50/50 torque split for really slippery conditions.
 The lock automatically disengages above 20-25 mph, or when the ABS is activated.

-We did not have the opportunity to drive the base GL model with a four-cylinder engine.
-This is a relatively sophisticated power plant, with four valves per cylinder and Hyundai's continuously variable valve timing (CVVT).
+We did not have the opportunity to drive the base model with a four-cylinder engine.
+This is a relatively sophisticated power plant, with four valves per cylinder and Hyundai's continuously variable valve timing.
 Still, it produces only 140 horsepower at 6000 rpm, and 136 pound-feet of torque at 4500.
-Judging from the modest performance of the V6-powered Tucson, we expect anemic acceleration from the four-cylinder, especially when harnessed to an automatic transmission or four-wheel drive.
-Possi
+Judging from the modest performance of the V6-powered Tucson, we expect anemic acceleration from the four-cylinder.

-The Hyundai Tucson is fully competitive with the established players in this segment.
-And we've found the quality to be good.
-Tucson is no barnstormer as far as performance goes, but then neither are most of its competitors.
-The V6 engine provides enough power to satisfy most people.
+The Hyundai Tucson is fully competitive with the established players in this segment and we've found the quality to be good.
+Tucson is no barnstormer as far as performance goes, but the V6 engine provides enough power to satisfy most people.
 Tucson costs hundreds of dollars less than its rivals yet it comes loaded with comfort and convenience features as well as a full complement of safety features.